1988 Australian Sports Car Championship

-The 1988 Australian Sports Car Championship was a CAMS sanctioned motor racing competition open to Group 2A Sports Cars (including Clubman cars at the sole discretion of CAMS), FISA C1 cars (up to 6 litres), FISA C2 cars (up to 5 litres) and Sports Sedans.
-The title, which was the 20th Australian Sports Car Championship, was contested over a four round series and was won by Alan Nolan, driving a Nola Chevrolet.
+The 1988 Australian Sports Car Championship was an Australian motor racing competition open to Group 2A Sports Cars (including Clubman cars at the sole discretion of CAMS), FISA C1 cars (up to 6 litres), FISA C2 cars (up to 5 litres) and Sports Sedans.
+It was sanctioned by the Confederation of Australian Motor Sport as an Australian National Title.
+The title, which was the 20th Australian Sports Car Championship, was contested over a four round series.
+As of 2025 this was the final Australian Sports Car Championship.

-As of 2021 this is the final Australian Sports Car Championship contested.
+The championship was won by Alan Nolan driving a Nola Chevrolet.

 Calendar

 The championship was contested over a four round series with one race per round.

 A fifth round, scheduled to be held at Calder Park, did not take place.

 Classes

 Competing cars were classified into one of three engine displacement classes: